comet-dot-photos/comet-dot-photos/README.md

 of a Xeon CPU E5-2680 v4 running at 2.40GHz and 8GB of memory), searches typically complete in under a second during low load conditions, but browsing to a new image can take several seconds or longer due to internet transfer time.

+To test the performance, run Comet.Photos in the Chrome browser, and open up the inspector.
+Messages are printed in the console showing the time taken to perform visibility operations and emission filters.
+To see more extensive performance stats, open up the debug menu (Ctrl-Shift-~), record a log, and play it back.
+The time taken for each operation is shown in the Chrome inspector's console.

 ## Acknowledgments